pafsmith/ledger-flow/README.md

-# LedgerFlow
+## LedgerFlow

-LedgerFlow is a **personal finance backend API** built with **Spring Boot**.
+LedgerFlow is a **personal finance backend API** built with Spring Boot.

+It allows users to:

+- manage transactions
-It allows users to track accounts, manage transactions, organise spending into categories, and build budgets.
+- organise spending into categories
+- (soon) track budgets

-This project is designed to demonstrate:
+The project is designed to simulate a **real-world backend system**, focusing on:

-- REST API design
+- secure API design
+- user-scoped data access
-- layered backend architecture
+- clean architecture
-- database migrations
-- validation and error handling
-- automated testing
+- testability

 ---

-# Tech Stack
+## Tech Stack

 ### Backend